 As mentioned above, most participating groups deployed systems using a two-stage process.
 We desired to assess the usefulness of the post-processing layer in extracting opinionated documents, when compared to a standard IR system.
-To this end, some additional runs were produced by the organisers, using standard off-the-shelf IR systems, without any opinion finding specific features.
-Table 10 shows the retrieval performances achieved by the in-house NIST Prise v3, and by the open-source version of Terrier from the University of Glasgow4.
-The indexing settings for Terrier are Porter Stemming and standard stopword removal; the DFR PL2 weighting model is applied to rank the documents.
-In particular, it is noticable that the TD run of Terrier would have achieved the best run on both opinion-finding and topic-relevance MAP measures.
+To this end, some additional runs were produced by the organisers, using standard off-the-shelf IR systems, without any opinion-finding specific features.
+Note that none of these runs were in the assessment pool.
+Table 11 shows the retrieval performances achieved by the in-house NIST Prise v3, and by the open-source version of Terrier from the University of Glasgow4.
+The indexing settings for Terrier are Porter's stemming and standard stopword removal; the DFR PL2 weighting model and its default setting is applied to rank the documents.
+In particular, it is noticeable that the TD run of Terrier would have achieved the best run on both opinion-finding and topic-relevance MAP measures.

 Looking at the 57 submitted runs, there were 42 runs using the title fields of the topics only; 10 using the title and description; and 5 using title, description and narrative.
-Due to this high variation, it is not possible to draw conclusions as to whether the description and narrative fields helped retrieval for participanting systems.
+Due to this high variation, it is not possible to draw conclusions as to whether the description and narrative fields helped retrieval for participating systems.
 However, our baseline runs using Terrier anecdotally suggest that the description and narrative fields were beneficial.

-For future years, the track organisers are discussing the provision of baseline runs, or instructions for participants to use other systems, similar to the comparative run systems deployed in the TREC 2006 Terabyte track.
+For future years, participants may benefit from the provision of stronger topic-relevance baseline runs, or detailed instructions on how to use off-the-shelf IR systems, similar to the comparative run systems deployed in the TREC 2006 Terabyte track.